optimizely/react-sdk/docs/nextjs-integration.md

 ### 1. Create a datafile fetcher

-There are several ways to fetch the datafile.
-Here are two common approaches:

 **Option A: Using the SDK's built-in datafile fetching (Recommended)**

-Create an SDK instance with your `sdkKey` and let it fetch and cache the datafile internally.
+Create a module-level SDK instance with your `sdkKey` and use a notification listener to detect when the datafile is ready.
 This approach benefits from the SDK's built-in polling and caching, making it suitable when you want automatic datafile updates across requests.

 ```ts
 // src/data/getDatafile.ts